I have been reading books for the past 10 years. Three months ago, I started writing. I thought it will be a piece of cake.

 I was interested in writing something about philosophy, history or poetry, etc, but after my first attempt …..
 I had to lower my expectations.
 So my first article was about How to write a letter for a friend.
 I had no expectations of myself, but unexpectedly the article turned out to be good.
 (At least that is what I think)

-First lesson in creative writing
+First lesson learned

 Here was my first lesson in creative writing.
 Writing comes to you at its own time.
 Some days you can write thousands of words, and some days you are unable to write even a single paragraph.